 Given the colors of his outfit, Tony opts for brown leather in his belt and shoes.
 His dark brown leather belt has a squared steel single-prong buckle.
 His cap-toe lace-up shoes are also dark brown.

 Tony wears all gold jewelry and accessories.
-Around his neck is a gold open-link chain necklace with a pendant of St. Jerome, whose feast day is coming up on September 30.
+Around his neck is a gold open-link chain necklace with a pendant of St. Anthony.
+(Note that I’d previously identified this as a St. Jerome pendant before I received a correction from BAMF Style reader Dylan Singh explaining that Tony wears the more common—and more name-appropriate—St. Anthony.)
 He also wears his usual yellow gold chain-link bracelet and gold pinky ring with its diamond and ruby stones, both on his right hand.